Latest Band (BAND) News Update

 TLDR

-Band’s roadmap focuses on AI integration, developer tools, and expanding its data layer for Web3.
+Band’s roadmap focuses on AI integration, global data expansion, and ecosystem growth.

 Deep Dive